Build a Long-Lasting Block Retaining Wall

 Leave the stone no more than 1/2 in. higher than you want the final height to be, and then make a couple passes with a hand tamper or plate compactor.
 You’ll notice the stone is almost 100 percent compacted as soon as it’s laid in the trench.
 The same type of stone will be used for backfilling, which also eliminates the need for hauling in multiple materials.

-Get the first course right
+Get the first course of landscape retaining wall blocks right